 PACE was founded in 1996 by a group of collegiate players and high school coaches who were disappointed in the options which were available at that time to high school teams, coming together to improve the game they loved.

 PACE first ran its annual National Scholastic Championship (NSC) in 1998, capping off that year’s season for 31 high school quizbowl teams with the first national quizbowl competition designed to use high-quality academic questions, a fair game format, and impartial staff throughout.
-In the years since then, PACE has continued to refine and improve the quality of its NSC question set, the NSC field has more than tripled in size, and many events and organizers across the country have followed PACE’s lead in building up local circuits that reward teams for their learning and intellectual engagement (and earn them NSC qualification berths besides).
+In the years since then, PACE has continued to refine and improve the quality of its NSC question set, the NSC field has more than tripled in size, and many events and organizers across the country have followed PACE’s lead in building up local circuits that reward teams for their learning and intellectual engagement (as well as a qualification to NSC).

-Besides the NSC and their other contributions within local circuits, PACE members have taken the lead in establishing a center for advice-sharing and open discussion at the Quizbowl Resource Center forums (2003-), starting and maintaining the free, open-access question archive at the Quizbowl Packet Archive (2008-), and archiving past quizbowl events on the Quizbowl Resource Database (2011-), a storage site for tournament statistics.
+Besides the NSC and their other contributions within local circuits, PACE members have taken the lead in establishing a center for advice-sharing and open discussion at the Quizbowl Resource Center forums (2003-present), starting and maintaining the free, open-access question archive at the Quizbowl Packet Archive (2008-present), and archiving past quizbowl events on the Quizbowl Resource Database (2011-present), a storage site for tournament statistics.
 PACE has also started a number of initiatives to enhance the quizbowl community, including the Benjamin Cooper Academic Ambassador Awards (1998-present), the David Riley Coaches Conference (2015-present), and the Morgan Costa-Rhodes Memorial Scholarship (2017-present).